eagle-io/docs/source/topics/account_settings/general/index.rst

 	.. image:: account_general_quality.jpg

+Exclude quality
+    You can optionally choose to exclude *Bad* and *Uncertain* quality coded data from all historic data requests.
+    Excluded data points will not be visible on Charts, Tabular data and Historic API requests.

-Source Quality
+Source quality
-	Quality Code(s) to match on acquired data.
+	Quality code(s) to match on acquired data.
 Separate multiple quality codes with a comma.

-Quality Code
+Quality code
-	Quality Code to apply to the data for display and export.
+	Quality code to apply to the data for display and export.
 You can use the same Code as the Source or specify a custom code.
 Must be numeric.

 Refer to the :ref:`Quality reference <historic-quality>` for further details.